mutinex/mmm-eval/docs/development/contributing.md

-# Contributing to BenjaMMMin
+# Contributing to mmm-eval

 We welcome contributions from the community!
-This guide will help you get started with contributing to BenjaMMMin.
+This guide will help you get started with contributing to mmm-eval

 ## Getting Started